 Our dedication to providing the best care depends on attracting and retaining the very best individuals to our team.
 The staff are the backbone of any care home and we search long and hard to find the most caring individuals to add to our staff.
 We are lucky to boast a long standing permanent workforce who always believe in putting our residents first.
 We feel that we’ve created a family in both our carers and residents and only believe in employing outstanding individuals who are able to meet our exceptionally high standards.

-Our dedicated activity coordinator offers a wide range of activities, from bowling, to painting, to bingo.
+Our dedicated staff offers a wide range of activities, from bowling, to painting, to bingo.
 We have a passion for interactive activities, so you can be assured of a fun and interactive afternoon, aimed to stimulate the minds of our residents.

 We also appreciate that some residents who come in may want to share their favourite pastimes and we are open to new ideas and suggestions.
 We have a wide collection of puzzles and creative arts and crafts sessions to allow for residents to express themselves.
 We recognize the need for activities which incorporate the use of hands, as it is critical to keep joints in a good range of motion and for the resident’s dexterity.
 This helps them with fine movement, such as doing up buttons and in turn promotes independence.
 We engage the residents in activities that encourage reminiscing, socializing and communication with one another.
 We observe that every resident is different and whilst some enjoy group activities there are others who prefer 1:1 time with the activity coordinator or carers.